top of page

 Medical Requirement:

-Medical requirement for the LAPL are slightly less stringent than the PPL, and so do not require you to hold a Class 1 or 2 Medical certificate.
-You must however hold a valid LAPL medical which can be carried out by any CAA medical examiner or your own GP.
+Medical requirement for the NPPL are slightly less stringent than the PPL, and so do not require you to hold a Class 1 or 2 Medical certificate.
+You must however hold a valid NPPL medical which can be carried out by any CAA medical examiner or your own GP.
 We generally advise however that this medical examination be completed after your second flying lesson.
 A list of CAA medical examiners can be found here, or can be provided by the operations staff.

 Getting Started: